dykyi-roman/book-summary/ddd-in-php.md

 2) Strategic Design: Domain-Driven Design addresses the strategy behind the direction of the business, not just the technical aspects.
 It helps define the internal relationships and early warning feedback systems.

 3) Tactical Design: Help for separate logic layer from code.
 And split the program into layers.
 The main units in DDD there is – Value Object, Entity, Repository, Service, Aggregation, Factory…

+# <a name="Domain"><h1>What is Domain</h1></a>

+Everyone is take part in the process of opening a domain, developers and teams of domain experts to build a knowledge base by sharing a single language.
+Domain experts will have to work closely with developers, and developers will have to think from the point of view of business.

 # <a name="LayeredArchitecture"><h1>Layered Architecture</h1></a>